factula/sumtool/reference.md

 ## Metrics for assessing summarization algorithms/models

-- Kryściński, Wojciech, et al. [**Evaluating the Factual Consistency of Abstractive Text Summarization**](https://arxiv.org/pdf/1910.12840.pdf).
+- Kryściński, Wojciech, et al. [Evaluating the Factual Consistency of Abstractive Text Summarization](https://arxiv.org/pdf/1910.12840.pdf).
 Proceedings of the 2020 Conference on Empirical Methods in Natural Language Processing (EMNLP), 2020.

 - Fabbri, Alexander R., et al. [SummEval: Re-evaluating Summarization Evaluation](https://arxiv.org/pdf/2007.12626.pdf).
 Transactions of the Association for Computational Linguistics (TACL), 2021.

 - Wang, Alex, Kyunghyun Cho, and Mike Lewis.
 [Asking and Answering Questions to Evaluate the Factual Consistency of Summaries](https://arxiv.org/pdf/2004.04228.pdf).
 Proceedings of the 58th Annual Meeting of the Association for Computational Linguistics (ACL), 2020.

 - Zhang, Yuhao, et al. [Optimizing the Factual Correctness of a Summary:
 A Study of Summarizing Radiology Reports](https://arxiv.org/pdf/1911.02541.pdf), Proceedings of the 58th Annual Meeting of the Association for Computational Linguistics (ACL), 2020.

 - Cao, Meng, et al. [Factual Error Correction for Abstractive Summarization Models](https://arxiv.org/pdf/2010.08712.pdf), Proceedings of the 2020 Conference on Empirical Methods in Natural Language Processing (EMNLP), 2020.

 - Dou, Zi-Yi, et al. [GSum: A General Framework for Guided Neural Abstractive Summarization](https://arxiv.org/pdf/2010.08014.pdf), Proceedings of the 2021 Conference of the North American Chapter of the Association for Computational Linguistics (NAACL), 2021.

-- Rahul, Shashi et al.[Focus Attention: Promoting Faithfulness and Diversity in Summarization](http://arXiv/preprint/arXiv:2105.11921), manuscript, 2021
+- Rahul, Shashi et al.[Focus Attention: Promoting Faithfulness and Diversity in Summarization](https://arxiv.org/pdf/2105.11921.pdf), manuscript, 2021

+- Elazar, Yanai, et al. [Measuring and improving consistency in pretrained language models](https://arxiv.org/abs/2102.01017), Transactions of the Association for Computational Linguistics (TACL), 2021.

+- Pagnoni, Artidoro, Vidhisha Balachandran, and Yulia Tsvetkov.
+[Understanding Factuality in Abstractive Summarization with FRANK: A Benchmark for Factuality Metrics](https://arxiv.org/pdf/2104.13346.pdf), Proceedings of the 2021 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies (NAACL), 2021.

+- Ladhak, Faisal, et al. [Faithful or Extractive?
+On Mitigating the Faithfulness-Abstractiveness Trade-off in Abstractive Summarization](https://arxiv.org/pdf/2108.13684.pdf).

+- Huang, Luyang, et al. [Efficient Attentions for Long Document Summarization](https://arxiv.org/pdf/2104.02112.pdf), Proceedings of the 2021 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies (NAACL), 2021.

+- Zhu, Chenguang, et al. [Enhancing Factual Consistency of Abstractive Summarization](https://arxiv.org/pdf/2003.08612.pdf), Proceedings of the 2021 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies (NAACL).
+2021.

+- Xu, Jiacheng, Shrey Desai, and Greg Durrett.
+[Understanding Neural Abstractive Summarization Models via Uncertainty](https://arxiv.org/pdf/2010.07882.pdf), Proceedings of the 2020 Conference on Empirical Methods in Natural Language Processing (EMNLP), 2020.

 ## Survery